-It might seem counterintuitive, but in order to care for a loved one with MS, you need to start by taking care of yourself.
-After all, if you're feeling overburdened, how can you support the needs of someone else?
+But remember, in order to care for a loved one with MS, you need to be sure you’re taking care of yourself.
+After all, if you're feeling overwhelmed, how can you support the needs of someone else?

 AUBAGIO® (teriflunomide) is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS).